-Walk the sights
+Visiting London on a budget: Walk the sights

-Save the hop-on/hop-off bus
+Visiting London on a budget: Save the hop-on/hop-off bus

-Quickest way to save you £20?
+Quickest way to save £20?
 Don’t go on one of those hop-on/hop-off busses.
-Absolutely not worth it (in my opinion).
+Absolutely not worth it (in my humble opinion).
 Yes ok, you get a running commentary in your language, but at the end of the day you will just sit in exactly the same traffic jam as all the regular London busses.
 Just at a much higher price.

-Enjoy the view for free
+Visiting London on a budget: Enjoy the views for free

 London is lacking the high skyscrapers that for example New York has to offer.
 For a very long time in London’s history no building was allowed to stand higher than St. Paul’s.
 In recent years however there have been loads of new additions to London’s skyline, so it is well worth getting high up to appreciate them.

-With the shard being the tallest building in London at present, going up there will probably give you the best view (I can’t really say, I have yet to try it), however this is the one with the hefty price again…
+With the Shard being the tallest building in London at present, going up there will probably give you the best view (I can’t really say, I have yet to try it), however this is the one with the hefty price again…

 You are rewarded with a 360 view of the City (unfortunately I’ve taken my photos when the weather was far from amazing, so apologies for that).

 If you fail to get tickets, you can still gain access to the Sky Garden by booking a table at one of the restaurants.